jtb9/hackdex-website/README.md

 - **Discover**: curated hacks with screenshots, tags, versions, and summaries
 - **Submit**: metadata, screenshots, social links, and a BPS patch file
 - **Patch in the browser**: Powered by [RomPatcher.js](https://github.com/marcrobledo/RomPatcher.js); linked base roms stay on the user's device
-- **Safe delivery**: short-lived signed URLs for assets and downloads; no rom storage required
+- **Safe delivery**: public urls for cover images, short-lived signed URLs for patch downloads and other assets; no rom storage required

 ## Tech stack